-When the campaign started in January 2017, it looked like the needs of the poorest countries could be completely overlooked.
+When we started to publicly campaign in January 2017, it looked like the needs of the poorest countries could be completely overlooked.

 But thanks to the actions of thousands of you, the government announced that producers from the 48 least developed countries will continue to have duty-free access to the UK market after Brexit.
 This will safeguard the livelihoods and businesses of thousands of people in countries like Tanzania, Bangladesh and Uganda.

-But now we need them to give the same reassurance to other poor countries like Ghana and Sri Lanka.
+But now we need the government to give the same reassurance to other poor countries like Ghana and Sri Lanka.
 Join the call and ask your MP to speak up in Parliament for a Brexit that works for everyone.

 Simply replicating EU trade deals would be a big mistake and a missed opportunity to do better.